Meet Our Team

 Graduate Medical Education (GME) and Northeast Georgia Medical Center (NGMC) Director of Clinical Skills and Simulation

-Meet GME and NGMC Director of Clinical Skills and Simulation, Jim Rinehart.
+Meet GME & NGMC Director of Clinical Skills and Simulation, Jim Rinehart.
 Jim’s impressive work history first began with serving in the United States Marine Corps.
-After completing his term, Jim received his Paramedic Certificate from Davenport University in Grand Rapids, MI.
-Before then, Jim received both his undergraduate and graduate degrees from Grand Valley State University in Allendale, Michigan.
-He then went on to pursue a variety of professional roles, such as becoming a field training officer, operations manager, educator, and regional EMS manager – which has provided him with extensive experience in disaster preparedness.
+After completing his term, Jim received his paramedic certificate from Davenport University in Grand Rapids, MI.
+Before then, Jim received both his undergraduate and graduate degrees from Grand Valley State University in Allendale, MI.
+He then went on to pursue a variety of professional roles such as a field training officer, operations manager, educator and regional EMS manager – which has provided him with extensive experience in disaster preparedness.

-Not only does Jim bring more than 15 years of simulation experience to this role; but he was also one of the first people in the nation to become a Certified Healthcare Simulation Educator through the Society for Simulation in Healthcare.
-Jim's passion for simulation-based learning has included in-depth research to better understanding how best to use simulation-based learning using sound educational principles and evolving a new paradigm in simulation-based learning to a learner-focused holistic approach to simulation innovation.
+Not only does Jim bring more than 15 years of simulation experience to this role, but he was also one of the first people in the nation to become a certified healthcare simulation educator through the Society for Simulation in Healthcare.
+Jim's passion for simulation-based learning has included in-depth research to better understand how to best use simulation-based learning using sound educational principles and evolving a new paradigm in simulation-based learning to a learner-focused holistic approach to simulation innovation.

-Jim’s extensive knowledge about simulation education and system integration is the result of ample experience in a variety of healthcare fields, including grant submissions, program/curriculum development, bio-terrorism, disaster-preparedness, ACLS, ACLS-EP, BLS, PALS, ITLS, emergency medicine, patient safety, and inter-professional training.
-Jim also worked as the Operations Manager and Professor of Practice at the University of Arizona College of Medicine in Phoenix, Arizona, where he designed and orchestrated the opening of their world-class simulation center.
+Jim’s extensive knowledge about simulation education and system integration is the result of ample experience in a variety of healthcare fields including grant submissions, program/curriculum development, bioterrorism, disaster-preparedness, ACLS, ACLS-EP, BLS, PALS, ITLS, emergency medicine, patient safety and inter-professional training.
+Jim also worked as the operations manager and professor of practice at the University of Arizona College of Medicine in Phoenix, AZ, where he designed and orchestrated the opening of their world-class simulation center.

-Most recently, Jim worked at Midwestern University in Phoenix, Arizona, serving as the Assistant Director of Simulation and Clinical Skills, and as medical school faculty.
-During his four years spent at Midwestern University, he helped to implement and lead a variety of important initiatives, such as developing an American heart training center for students, instituting a four-year ultrasound program at the medical school, and coordinating more than 27,000 standardized patient encounters and high-fidelity simulations annually.
+Most recently, Jim worked at Midwestern University in Phoenix, AZ, serving as the assistant director of simulation and clinical skills and as medical school faculty.
+During his four years at Midwestern University, he helped to implement and lead a variety of important initiatives such as developing an American Heart Association training center for students, instituting a 4-year ultrasound program at the medical school, and coordinating more than 27,000 standardized patient encounters and high-fidelity simulations annually.

 Nicole Beringson, MSN, RN, CNML